andrewellio/mission-control-/project_requirement/project-requirement.md

 List up to twenty systemic requirements / attributes.
 Write a short natural language description of the top nonfunctional requirements (approx. five pages). -->

-For a mission control system the most important non-functional system attributes in priority order as as follows; _reliability_, _portability_, _testability_, _robustness_, _correctness_, _efficiency_.
+For a mission control system the most important non-functional system attributes in priority order as as follows;

+1. _reliability_,
+1. _portability_,
+1. _robustness_,
+1. _correctness_,
+1. _efficiency_,
+1. _Learnability_
+1. _Maintainability_
+1. _testability_,
+1. _readability_,
+1. _Extensibility_

 Each of these software quality attribute can be derived from the requirements definition.

 The quality attribute of _Reliability_ is the probability that the system fulfils its function.
 The error rate is derived from the frequency of inputs that produce an error compared to the total input frequency.
 The mission control system relies on input from multiple sensors.
 GPS, altimeters, accelerometers, barometer, and radio transmission, to name a few.
 Each of these sensors has a certain degree of both precision and accuracy.
 Take for example GPS, coordinates can only be accurate to +/- XYZ degrees of precision.
 All of the sensors on the rocket that provide information to our mission control system also operate at different frequencies.
 The system must be able to check for redundancy and provide sufficient error handling.
 Which leads naturally into the next quality attribute.